fbudassi/inheritance-in-js/README.md

-# inheritance-in-js
+# (classical) inheritance-in-js

 The goal of this simple project is to build a simple architecture (without the help of any JS framework but with the help of a couple of simple libraries), to organize a bigger project into classes like the ones found in other languages (basically, as similar as possible to a Java program).
-The project avoids the concept of _prototypal inheritance_ and tries to use _classical inheritance_ as much as possible, so that people from outside the JS world can start developing faster.
+The project avoids the concept of _prototypal inheritance_ and tries to simulate _classical inheritance_ in JavaScript, so that people from outside the JS world can start developing faster.

 This project has been built with the help of the following two libs: